iDataist/Human-Resources-Database-Design/README.md

 ## Project Steps
 The project is broken down into three major steps:

-Step 1: Create both business and technical proposal documents
+Step 1: Create the business and technical proposal documents

 Step 2: Create database diagrams